arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 05.16.16
+Symbolism is a literary movement/current, as well as that thing in books where something stands for something else (that light in Gatsby).
+There are also a lot of other literary movements.

 ### 05.14.16
 copywriter : n : a person who writes the text of advertisements or publicity material.